East Broad Top Railroad and Coal Company: Standard Gauge Switchers

-The EBT once kept two-standard gauge Baldwin 0-6-0 switching locomotives at the dual-gauge Mount Union yard.
-Switcher #6 was sold in 1975 to the Whitewater Valley Railroad.
-In 2024, switcher #3, owned by the EBTPA, was sold and transported to the Red Bay Museum in Red Bay, Alabama.
+The EBT owned a total of 5 standard gauge 0-6-0 switching locomotives at the dual-gauge Mount Union yard over the railroads existence, with the last two of these units surviving into the preservation era.
+Owned by the East Broad Top Preservation Association, Switcher #3(3) was sold to the Red Bay Museum in Red Bay, Alabama where it has been on public display ever since.